-VERSION DATE DESCRIPTION AUTHOR REVIEWER APPROVER 1 04/06/2020 ESIA - Volume 3 MKB NM KRW
+VERSION DATE DESCRIPTION AUTHOR REVIEWER APPROVER 1 18/08/2020 ESIA Volume 3 EMK MKB KRW 2 07/10/2020 Updates based on lenders comments EMK MKB KRW

 1 Financial Capital Regardless of location, mode of delivery or function, all organisations are dependent on The 5 Capitals of Sustainable Development to enable long term delivery of its products or services.

 2 Social Capital

 3 Natural Capital

-4 Manufactured Capital

-5 Human Capital Sustainability is at the heart of everything that 5 Capitals achieves.
+4 Manufactured Capital Sustainability is at the heart of everything that 5 Capitals achieves.
 Wherever we work, we strive to provide our clients with the means to maintain and enhance these stocks of capital assets.

+5 Human Capital